username-not-important/cloud-computing-2025/homeworks/third/readme.md

     - A brief conclusion summarizing your experience.

-- **A folder containing the code and YAML files**: Organize this folder by part (e.g., part1/, part2/, part3/) and include all the YAML manifests and source code files you created or used.
+- **A folder containing the code and YAML files**: Organize this folder by part (e.g., part1/, part2/, part3/, etc) and include all the YAML manifests and source code files you created or used.

 Good luck with your assignment!